 Ballintoy Harbour, Co.
 Antrim

-This rural harbour town was used as the filming location for the Iron Island port when Theon arrives to seek an alliance with Balon.
+This rural town was used as another filming location in Ireland for Game of Thrones.
+Ballintoy Harbour is seen as the Iron Island port when Theon arrives to seek an alliance with Balon.

 Downhill Strand, Co.
 Derry